 At the Laveen Veterinary Center, Dr. Evan Ware has extensive experience performing TPLO surgeries and will give your pet his full attention throughout the entire procedure.
 Schedule an initial appointment with him today by contacting our Laveen veterinary office.

 TPLO Surgery Recovery

-The majority of pets make a full recovery between 4-6 months after the date of surgery.
+The majority of dogs make a full recovery between 4 months after the date of surgery.
 For more information about the TPLO surgery recovery process, feel free to reach out to our dedicated and professional team of Laveen veterinarians.
-We will provide you with additional information about at-home care and incorporating post-operative rehabilitation into your dog or cat’s recovery plan.
+We will provide you with additional information about at-home care and incorporating post-operative rehabilitation into your dog or cat's recovery plan.
 Call today to request an appointment with our veterinary center and animal hospital located in Laveen, Arizona.

 TPLO Surgery Cost